Silverpop/mobile-connector-sdk-ios/README.md

 set ```mergeHistoryInAuditRecordTable``` to ```YES``` and the ```auditRecordListId``` to the corresponding list id.
 If enabled you are responsible for creating the AuditRecord table with the columns for _Audit Record Id_, _Old Recipient Id_, _New Recipient Id_, and _Create Date_ prior to calling ```checkIdentityForIds```.

+To watch a quick video that demonstrates how easy this is, just [Click here](https://vimeo.com/120511788) to see it now!

 ##### Setup recipient identity